 What is Ransomware?

-Ransomware is one type of malicious software (or malware) that prevents users from accessing their system or personal files and demands ransom payment in order to regain access.
+Ransomware is one type of malicious software (or malware) that prevents users from accessing their system or personal files and demands a ransom payment in order to regain access.
 Unlike the earlier ways when payment was to be sent via snail mail, today, ransomware authors order that payment is sent via credit card or cryptocurrency.
 The aim of a ransomware attack is mostly for monetary benefits, and unlike other types of attacks, the victim of a ransomware attack is normally notified that an exploit has taken place and is given instructions on how to recover from the attack.
 Ransomware is capable of spreading via infected software apps, infected external storage devices, malicious email attachments, and compromised websites.
 An increasing number of attacks have used remote desktop protocol and several other approaches that do not depend on any form of user interaction.

 How Ransomware Works?